Author: Emily Stephens, Communications

 Rideau Winter Trail

-On the eastern side of the Rideau River, the Rideau Winter Trail takes visitors 12 km from North River Road to Bank Street.
-This Ottawa winter trail is convenient for people living in Vanier, Old Ottawa South, Alta Vista, the Glebe and downtown Ottawa.
+Along the eastern side of the Rideau River, the Rideau Winter Trail takes visitors from North River Road to Bank Street.

 Must-see attractions